Doxycycline: Use in combination

-The first-line treatment for brucellosis is a combination of doxycycline and streptomycin and the second-line is a combination of doxycycline and rifampicin (rifampin).
+The first-line treatment for brucellosis is a combination of doxycycline and streptomycin.
+The second-line treatment is a combination of doxycycline and rifampicin (rifampin).

 Antimalarial

-Doxycycline is active against the erythrocytic stages of Plasmodium falciparum but not against the gametocytes of P. falciparum.
-It is used to prevent malaria.
-It is not recommended alone for initial treatment of malaria, even when the parasite is doxycycline-sensitive, because the antimalarial effect of doxycycline is delayed.
+Doxycycline is active against the erythrocytic stages of Plasmodium falciparum, a protozoan parasite that causes malaria, but it is not active against the gametocytes of P. falciparum.
+As such, doxycycline is used to prevent malaria, but not recommended alone for initial treatment of malaria, even when the parasite is doxycycline-sensitive, because the antimalarial effect of doxycycline is delayed.